ofzza/enTT/README.md

 ##### Casting between entitiy types

-Entity class has an exposed static `.clone(value, EntityClass)` method which you can use to cast anything as an Entity type:
+Entity class has an exposed static `.cast(value, EntityClass)` method which you can use to cast anything as an Entity type:

 ```js
 // Define an entity class